NTTGermania/Matplotlib-Challenge/README.md

 # Matplotlib-Challenge
-This is my repo for the Matplotlib challenge homework
+This is my repo for the Matplotlib challenge homework.
+In this repo, the instructions for this assignment can be found inside the Instructions folder.
+You can find my jupyter notebook containing the Pymaceutical analysis in the folder calls Pymaceuticals.
+Inside that folder there are the 3 things: a folder calls .jpynb_checkpoints that contains the checkpoints of my main jupyter notebook, a data folder that contains the 2 csv files that I pull data from them for my analysis, and the final item is the jupyter notebook calls pymaceuticals_analysis.jpynb that contains my analysis and codes.